arn-c0de/Android-WIFI-BT_geograbber/README.md

 - ✅ On Linux, databases can currently be loaded and visualized.
 - ⚠️ Passphrase unlocking is buggy: correct passphrases may be rejected.
-- ⚠️ On Windows, passphrase issues still persist.
+- ⚠️ On Windows, sqlcypher and passphrase issues still persist.

 > Additional development is required to implement full SQLCipher support and reliable key handling.